trigger/trigger/docs/installation.rst

 For MySQL you have two choices:

 1. `PyMySQL <https://pypi.python.org/pypi/PyMySQL>`_, a pure Python MySQL driver.
 2. `MySQL-python <https://pypi.python.org/pypi/MySQL-python>`_.
-This is a Python.
+This is a
-  C extension which requires compilation.
+   Python C extension which requires compilation.

 If you're using MySQL-python, here are some tips to install the library
 dependencies: